Rosario Beach Marine Laboratory

 Fax: (360) 293-2325

-Living at Rosario will be similar to living in the dorm on any college campus, except that rooms are significantly smaller than typical dorm rooms.
+Living at Rosario will be similar to living in the residence hall on any college campus, except that rooms are significantly smaller than typical residence hall rooms.
 Students (and faculty) usually dress very casually; shorts, jeans, t-shirts, sweatshirts, and flip-flops are normal attire.

 Because of the number of students living in a small area, as well as our attempt to maintain the wildlife that is normally present, students may not bring any pets to Rosario.

 Rosario has a computer lab with full internet access during the summer.
 You will be given a computer account at registration on June 25.
 Buildings and most areas at Rosario have wireless internet capabilities.